 Before starting the APU, we should do a fire test.
 This is done by pressing and holding the

-If external power is not available at this point, we do a batteries only fire test.
-In this case only the fire panel buttons will show the test lights.
+If external power is not available at this point, we do a battery only fire test.
+In this case, only the fire panel buttons will show the test lights.
 The ECAM remains dark.

 To do this, we simply push on the APU

 MASTER SW and